The Lifespan of our Universe: Best-fit values for the aDE model

 The analysis aims to maximize the likelihood that observational data can be described by a background cosmology driven by the aDE model.
 Due to the limited available data, there is a relatively large degeneracy in the parameter space.
-In figure~\ref{fig:Omega_Lambda}, only the posterior distribution of $\Omega_\Lambda$ is shown.
-It is convenient to separate the $\Omega_\Lambda > 0$ side from the $\Omega_\Lambda \le 0$ side.
+In figure~\ref{fig:Omega_Lambda} (left panel), only the posterior distribution of $\Omega_\Lambda$ is shown.
+It is convenient to separate the $\Omega_\Lambda > 0$ side from the $\Omega_\Lambda \le 0$ side~\footnote{The distribution in the AdS case should be strictly cut off at $\Omega_\Lambda = 0$, but the numerical package used (\texttt{getdist}) (mistakenly) extrapolates the edge to a slightly positive value to ensure normalizability.
+We have independently checked the MCMC simulations where $\Omega_\Lambda$ can run from AdS to dS.
+However, because this distribution is multi-modal with a strong attractor at $\Omega_\Lambda \sim 0.7$, these runs will end up getting stuck at the dS solution without exploring the AdS region, even though the latter actually yields a better fit (see Tab.
+I in ref.~\cite{Luu:2025fgw}).
+This is the reason we choose to separate these two scenarios.}.
 For $\Omega_\Lambda > 0$, the best-fit value is consistent with $\Omega_{\Lambda}\lesssim 0.7$, implying that the axion field is not needed and $w = -1$ is acceptable.
 However, the matter density $\Omega_m \gtrsim 0.3$ seems to be on the high side.

-Since the DESI meaurement claims $w \ne -1$ at 4.2 $\sigma$ level, let us focus the aDE model on the $\Omega_\Lambda \le 0$ region.
+Since the DES/DESI measurement claims $w \ne -1$ at 4.2 $\sigma$ level, let us focus the aDE model on the $\Omega_\Lambda \le 0$ region.
 Here, the posterior distribution of $\Omega_{\Lambda}$ has a highly skewed degeneracy.
 As a result, the average value differs quite a bit from the best-fit value.
 In particular, as shown in ref.~\cite{Urena-Lopez:2025rad}, setting $\Omega_\Lambda = 0$ (i.e., the pure single axion case) is consistent with the data.
-However, it is much more likely that $\Omega_{\Lambda}$ is negative.~\footnote{This point is also supported by a recent analysis ref.~\cite{Gialamas:2025pwv}.}
+However, it is much more likely that $\Omega_{\Lambda}$ is negative~\footnote{A recent analysis ref.~\cite{Gialamas:2025pwv} independently argues that a negative $\Omega_{\Lambda}$ is most likely.} (see Tab.
+I in \cite{Luu:2025fgw} for a comparison of the best-fit values in the aDE model with $\Omega_\Lambda > 0$ and $\Omega_\Lambda < 0$).